 Foraging as a Way to Feel Connected

 I’m sitting listening to Radio 4 (again) and the episode of the Digital Human called ‘Tribe’.
 This particular episode includes a focus on the role of hunting and gathering as a way of working together and supporting each other.
-Indeed, our ancestors worked closely to ensure that food, shelter and sustenance was provided for their community.
+Indeed, our ancestors worked together closely to ensure that food, shelter and sustenance was provided for their community.

 Alas, our reliance on each other has lessened a lot since then, yet somehow there has been a continuing interest in foraging over the last few decades.
-I’ve often pondered about our modern day fascination with foraging, despite no actually need for us to go into the forest or onto the shoreline to find food.
+I’ve often pondered about our modern day fascination with foraging, despite no actual need for us to go into the forest or onto the shoreline to find food.
 It’s all just passively sitting on the supermarket shelves waiting for us.

 Over the years I’ve developed various theories on the role and importance of foraging for us digital humans, and I could sum it up in one sentence;

 We need to feel connected

 The dictionary definition of connected is; to join, link, be united, fasten together, to bind.
 Our increasing independence and distance from the root of our food, face to face meetings and the natural world has not, I feel, taken away our desire or need to connect, it has just side-tracked it.
 There’s actually no way to get away from it, we are earth-born and even though we can do a fair amount to separate from this (stay indoors and not engage with others or any form of nature), the desire to belong and be part of something doesn’t go away.
 In fact, there is some evidence which says that a sense of community and belonging is more important for our well-being than exercise or diet alone.
 Foraging doesn’t appeal to everyone, though it is a simple and practical way to connect to both nature and food, to the source of our food and the source of our existence.

 Connecting to people and nature